tooseata/speaker/README.md

 ### Continuous Building
 The watch grunt task will monitor the source files and run the default build task every time a file changes: `grunt watch`.

-### Build without tests
-If for some reason you don't want to run the test but just generate the files - not a good idea(!!) - you can simply run the build task: `grunt build`.

 ### Building release code
 You can build a release version of the app, with minified files.
 This task will also run the "end to end" (e2e) tests.
 The e2e tests require the server to be started and also one or more browsers open to run the tests.
 (You can use the same browsers as for the unit tests.)